-There is something of a competition between a number of offshore jurisdictions to offer the most advanced e-commerce environment to businesses seeking an offshore base for part or all of their operations.
-The Isle of Man is clearly one of the leading jurisdictions, being one of the few which have enacted e-commerce legislation and which is already host to an active e-commerce community of providers and users.
+There is some competition between a number of offshore jurisdictions to offer the most advanced e-commerce environment to businesses seeking an offshore base for part or all of their operations.
+The Isle of Man is clearly one of the leading jurisdictions, being one of the first to enact e-commerce legislation and host an active e-commerce community.

-The Isle of Man's advantages are its position in the EU, both geographically and structurally, an established base of professionals, liberal legislation, good telecommunications and the Ronaldsway Freeport.
-Although the island has been criticised for some of its offshore tax practices, it has been able to adjust its regime without unduly restricting offshore business operations, and, like Ireland, is able to offer a secure and stable home to international businesses wanting to serve EU and international markets.
-The problem for the Isle of Man alongside Ireland is that it is small, and inevitably has less depth in terms of infrastructure, skilled workers and support services.
+Although the Isle of Man has been criticised for some of its offshore tax practices, it has managed to adjust its regime without unduly restricting offshore business operations, and, like Ireland, offers a secure and stable home to international businesses wanting to serve international markets.
+The problem for the island is that it is small, and inevitably has less depth in terms of infrastructure, skilled workers and support services.

 In many countries, the distribution of goods from a warehousing facility does not constitute the carrying on of a trade or business in that jurisdiction, so that even for physical goods, in many cases it will be possible to avoid a permanent establishment (taxable presence) altogether in many high-tax jurisdictions where trading activities currently take place.

 This section of the e-commerce site explores how businesses can optimise their tax structure by using the Isle of Man as a base while still keeping to sensible commercial principles of operation.